Restrictions apply across Victoria

 Under the Dangerous Goods Act 1985, an occupier or person in charge of premises where dangerous goods are manufactured or stored must take all reasonable precautions against any fire, explosion or leakages involving dangerous goods.
 This obligation also applies to persons who use, handle or transfer dangerous goods.

 Other duties apply under the Occupational Health and Safety Regulations 2017 and the Dangerous Goods (Storage and Handling) Regulations 2012 in relation to controlling risks associated with using, manufacturing, storing and transporting these chemicals.

 Recommended ways to control risks

-Manufacturers and importers should undertake a dangerous goods risk assessment and put appropriate risk controls in place before storage and manufacturing commences.
+The occupier of premises where dangerous goods are stored and handled must undertake a dangerous goods risk assessment and put appropriate risk controls in place before storage and manufacturing commences.